umich-brcf-bioinf/2021-08-09-umich-rnaseq-demystified/setup_instructions.md

      arrow).
 The webpage will announce **R Session Ended**; you may now close the web page.

+#### A note on the shared compute environment

+Please note that this environment is optimized for the exercises in this particular workshop but is likely unsuitable for analyzing your own datasets.
+In particular:
+- It is not sized for compute intensive operations or large storage.
+- It is not secured for sensitive data of any kind.
+- This environment is temporary and will be removed shortly after the conclusion of the workshop.

 If you had problems and problems or questions about the installation steps please see the **[How to get help](#how-to-get-help)** section above for more assistance.